-In this podcast episode, Jake Gilbreath and Brian Walters discuss the difference between restraining orders and protective orders in regards to family law, custody, and divorce cases and what it means if you get served with one of these orders in Texas.
+In this podcast episode, Jake Gilbreath and Brian Walters discuss the difference between restraining orders and protective orders regarding family law, custody, and divorce cases and what it means to get served with one of these orders in Texas.

 Your hosts have earned a reputation as fierce and effective advocates inside and outside of the courtroom.
 Both partners are experienced trial attorneys who have been board certified in family law by the Texas Board of Legal Specialization.